phuongtran7/Ditto_Websocket_Server/README.md

 ## Usage
 ### Start up
-1. Copy the compiled Ditto into plugin folder in X-Plane.
+1. Copy the compiled Ditto into main plugin folder in X-Plane.
-2. Copy `Datarefs.toml` file into Ditto folder.
-For example, `path_to_aircraft/plugins/Ditto/`.
+2. Copy `Datarefs.toml` file into aircraft folder.
+For example, `X_Plane root/Aircraft/Laminar Research/Boeing B737-800/`.
-3. Define all the datarefs that the plugin should send the value out.
+3. Define port number that Ditto will listen on.
+If `port` is not defined, Ditto will use default `1234` port.
+4. Define all the datarefs that the plugin should send the value out.
+Ditto has the ability to retry finding the dataref if that dataref is created by another plugin that loaded after Ditto.
+However, looking for dataref is a rather exenpsive task, so Ditto only retrying after every 5 seconds.
+One way to work around that is making Ditto load last by renaming the Ditto plugin folder, for example `zDitto` and copy it into aircraft folder.
+This way Ditto will be loaded last, after other plugins finish publishing datarefs.
-4. Start X-Plane.
+5. Start X-Plane.

 ### Modifying datarefs/endpoints
 1. Disable Ditto by using Plugin Manager in X-Plane.